codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

           source: false
 {{< /highlight >}}

-Example 2 - Setting `source:true` and `branch:main`, will trigger the build on the `main` branch once the pull request has been merged from for, e.g. `feature` branch into the `main` branch.
+Example 2 - Setting `source:true` and `branch:main`, will trigger the build on the `main` branch once the pull request has been merged from the `feature` branch into the `main` branch.

 {{< highlight yaml "style=paraiso-dark">}}
 triggering: